Burkina Faso President Kabore reportedly detained by soldiers | DW | 24.01.2022

 Burkina Faso's President Roch Marc Christian Kabore has been detained in the capital, Ouagadougou, by mutinying soldiers, news agencies and media outlets reported on Monday.

-Reuters and France24 cited security sources and a West African diplomat in their reports.
-Government officials did not immediately respond.
+Reuters and France24 cited security sources and a West African diplomat in their reports, while The Associated Press said two of the mutinying soldiers had informed it by telephone.
+Government officials did not immediately respond to the reports.

 The government in the West African nation sought to calm concerns about a potential military coup after heavy gunfire broke out at barracks in the capital a day prior.
 Shots were also heard near the president's private residence on Sunday evening.